Article at a Glance

 Sweet potatoes make the perfect mini “bun” for these Sloppy Joe sliders.
 While they may require a plate, fork, and napkin, they are deliciously seed oil free.

 There’s nothing like a mix of salty, spicy, sweet, and crunchy nuts.
 Unfortunately, most store-bought nuts are drenched in inflammatory seed oils.
-This delicious nut mix calls for butter, but you could easily make them vegan by subbing Cultured Oil.
+This delicious nut mix calls for butter, but you could easily make them vegan by subbing Zero Acre oil.
 Make extra, because you’ll refill the bowl of these salty, spicy, sweet, herby nuts over and over.

 More Seed Oil-Free Appetizers to Try